 5. Chill for at least 3 hours.

-Divide between chilled soup bowls and prepare small dishes of chopped peppers, onions and tomatoes for garnish.
+To serve: Divide between chilled soup bowls and prepare small dishes of chopped peppers, onions and tomatoes for garnish.
 Add side dish of olive oil for drizzling and some good crusty bread.